lsst-ts/ts_tma_tma-documentation_maintenance-documents_eib_check-encoder-tape/README.md

   ![Configure UPD data dumping](media/UDPdataDumpingConfiguration.png)
 - Start the UDP dumping by clicking in the "UDP PD Dump Start" button.
   ![Start UPD dumping](media/StartUPDDumping.png)
-- Release the brake putting the bDebugAzBrake to True.
+- In the PAS4000, release the brake putting the bDebugAzBrake to True.
-- Start movement with ACW.
+- In the Indraworks, start movement with ACW.
+This movement must be executed in several movement commands, but each command must be executed before the one before finishes.
+  - Select the positioning tab.
-  - Start going to 400 deg if the movement starts in 550 deg(or 320 if the movement started in 170 deg).
-This avoids the AZCW start moving in opposite direction to the desired one, because it detects that the destination is closed closing the impossible turn.
+  - Set the position to 400 deg if the movement starts in 550 deg (or 320 if the movement started in 170 deg).
+This avoids the AZCW starts moving in opposite direction to the desired one, because it detects that the destination is closed to actual position (For the ACW axis 720 degrees is the same as 0, so going to 720 degrees and then to 170 is shorter than going down to 170 degrees).
+  - Set the velocity (maximum velocity 0.04rpm).
+  - Set the acceleration (maximum acceleration 0.1 rad/s^2).
+  - Set the deceleration (maximum acceleration 1 rad/s^2).
+  - Set the Jerk to 0.
+  - Press "Execute" button.
-  - When the axis is close to 400 deg change the setpoint to 300 deg (or 420 if the movement started in 170 deg).
+  - When the axis is close to 400 deg change the setpoint to 300 deg (or 420 if the movement started in 170 deg) and press "Execute" button.
-  - When the axis is close to 360 deg change the setpoint to 170 deg (or 550 if the movement started in 170 deg).
+  - When the axis is close to 360 deg change the setpoint to 170 deg (or 550 if the movement started in 170 deg) and press "Execute" button.
-- When the axis stops because the last position (170 deg or 550 deg) is reached, stop the UPD dumping.
+- When the axis stops because the last position (170 deg or 550 deg) is reached, stop the UPD dumping in EIB8 application.
-- Engage the brake putting the bDebugAzBrake to False.
+- In the PAS4000, engage the brake putting the bDebugAzBrake to False.
-- Move AZCW to 173 deg (or to 547 deg).
+- In the Indraworks, move AZCW to 173 deg (or to 547 deg).
 - Unforce all the forced variables in the PAS4000.
 - Disable the drive in the Indraworks.
 - Start the PLC application in the Indraworks.